Hanging in Hudson Valley with Scout Paré-Phillips

 HAPPY: What have you been up to today?

-SCOUT PARE-PHILLIPS: Today my bassist and his wife visited us for lunch in Beacon, the hub near where I currently live in Hudson Valley.
+SCOUT PARE-PHILLIPS: Today my bassist and his wife visited us to go out to lunch in Beacon, which is the hub near where I currently live in Hudson Valley.

 HAPPY: Tell us a little about where you’re from, and what you love about it.

-SCOUT PARE-PHILLIPS: I’m from Brooklyn and Hudson Valley.
-Brooklyn’s frenetic energy will always have a place in my heart, but Hudson Valley brings peace: verdant, foggy mountains and a nostalgic familiarity.
+SCOUT PARE-PHILLIPS: I am from Brooklyn and Hudson Valley.
+Being an Italian girl from Brooklyn, that city’s frenetic atmosphere will always have a place in my heart, and I’m still there all the time for rehearsals and gigs.
+But Hudson Valley is where I feel most at peace: the climate of my childhood lulling a nostalgic, familiar tranquility, with verdant, foggy mountains always on the horizon.

 HAPPY: Who were some musical inspirations you drew from for this project?

-SCOUT PARE-PHILLIPS: Nick Cave, PJ Harvey, Leonard Cohen, Jeff Buckley, Roy Orbison, Beth Gibbons, Rowland S. Howard, Neko Case, Richard and Linda Thompson, Grace Slick, and others.
-We studied PJ Harvey’s Stories from the City, Stories from the Sea carefully before going into the studio.
+SCOUT PARE-PHILLIPS: This project was inspired by all of my primary influences: Nick Cave, PJ Harvey, Leonard Cohen, Jeff Buckley, Roy Orbison, Beth Gibbons, Rowland S. Howard, Neko Case, Richard and Linda Thompson, Grace Slick, and others.

+We paid careful attention to the production of my favorite PJ album, Stories from the City, Stories from the Sea, to prepare to go into the studio.

 HAPPY: You explore singing in your raw, low chest voice instead of your signature soprano on this album.
 What motivated this vocal shift?